 The architecture envisioned for the 71st Street corridor is in keeping with local precedents, including utilizing the MiMo aesthetic.
-Ideally, any future development on the site will feature prominent and distinct architectural elements and architecture commensurate with the design feature, and existing one-story structure, it will one day replace.
+Ideally, any future development on the site will feature prominent and distinct architectural elements and architecture commensurate with the design feature.